Event-Ally: Build an Event Planning Platform using Next.js & Appwrite

 • The next steps are optional just glance through them and click next and at last Take me to my Dashboard

-• Woah, you have successfully added your web application to the Appwrite console. once you do that you will see a new dashboard that has different key metrics and statistical data about your application (we're goanna disrupt that ๐Ÿ˜‰)
+• Woah, you have successfully added your web application to the Appwrite console. once you do that you will see a new dashboard that has different key metrics and statistical data about your application (we're going to discuss that ๐Ÿ˜‰)

 • The last step is to add Appwrite's npm package to your project just run the following command and we are all set to start building our application ๐Ÿ’ช